Writing activities aren’t just things you do indoors in front of your computer.

-This morning, for example, I noticed a woman stepping on a crack in the pavement.
-If I wanted to develop this further it might go as follows:
+For example, you see a woman stepping on a crack in the pavement.
+If you to develop this further it might go as follows:

 Mary walked quickly.
 She mustn’t have been superstitious or else she didn’t notice a crack in the pavement.
 She didn’t slow down, and she didn’t step around it.